Introduction to FlowPilot

 Selecting the newly created component we can now reference the asset

-we have previously created. -
+FP_Tutorialwe have previously created.

 Check

-to start FlowPilot when we start the game. -
+Auto Start on Begin Playto start FlowPilot when we start the game. -

 Execution Mode handles how FlowPilot Runs, and what happens on Success or Failure.
 For now, we can leave it as

-Run Once
+Run Once.

 At this point, you have successfully created a new FlowPilot asset and have an actor that can run the Flow!
 AMAZING!
 Lets edit FlowPilot and start seeing it in action!